justinenayral/ACE_Traeger_replication.jl/docs/src/index.md

 git clone https://github.com/justinenayral/ACE_Traeger_replication.jl.git
 ```

 3).
-Start up a julia session and go to the source folder where ACE\_Traeger\_replication.jl is saved
+Go to your julia session and go to the source folder where ACE\_Traeger\_replication.jl is saved
 ```
 cd("path/where/code/is/saved/ACE_Traeger_replication.jl")
 ```